PCoreSet: Effective Active Learning through Knowledge Distillation from Vision-Language Models

-In ActiveKD settings, we identify an aspect of zero- or few-shot VLM teachers: they exhibit \textit{structured prediction biases} acquired during pretraining and shaped by language prompts~\citep{bang2024active}, resulting in predictions that form distinct clusters in the probability space.
+In ActiveKD settings, we identify an aspect of VLM teachers: they exhibit \textit{structured prediction biases} acquired during pretraining and shaped by language prompts~\citep{bang2024active}, resulting in predictions that form distinct clusters in the probability space as illustrated in \Cref{fig:activeKD}.
 We observe that this bias propagates through distillation, influencing both the active selection mechanism and student model performance.
 Rather than viewing this as a limitation, we interpret this structure as an \textit{inductive bias} of the teacher model---capturing generalizable patterns in the output space that, when complemented by labeled data, can benefit student learning.
-To exploit this, we propose a \textit{simple and effective} method, \texttt{P}robabilistic \texttt{CoreSet} (\texttt{PCoreSet}), which selects coresets in the probability space rather than the feature space~\citep{sener2017active}.
-Specifically, it maximizes diversity in the categorical probability space by targeting underrepresented regions.
-In doing so, \texttt{PCoreSet} identifies samples that deviate from densely populated regions, effectively selecting underrepresented samples with limited budgets.
+To exploit this, we propose a \textit{simple and effective} method, \textbf{\texttt{P}}robabilistic \textbf{\texttt{CoreSet}} (\textbf{\texttt{PCoreSet}}), which selects coresets in the probability space rather than the feature space~\citep{sener2017active}.
+Specifically, it maximizes diversity in the categorical probability space by targeting underrepresented regions with limited budgets.